mediacurrent/gatsby-starter-mediacurrent/README.md

 Before running commands, you should do `nvm use` and install the version of Node.js mentioned if it's not already.

+If you have switched projects or this is a new version, you may need to `nvm install x.xx.x` or `npm rebuild node-sass`.

 ## ENV Variables

 Create a `.env` file with the following values.
 This is temporary and will change and have an accurate error message to avoid confusion.